-Sick BuildingHeadaches, upper respiratory irritation, fatigue, nausea, and membrane irritation are among the most common symptoms of Sick Building Syndrome, (SBS).
-Sick building syndrome is a term used to describe health symptoms that seem to be linked to building occupancy without any other diseases being detected.
-The causes of sick building syndrome are not easily recognizable.
+Sick BuildingHeadaches, upper respiratory irritation, fatigue, nausea, and membrane irritation are among the most common symptoms of Sick Building Syndrome (SBS).
+SBS is a term used to describe health symptoms that seem to be linked to building occupancy without the presence of any other ailments or diseases.
+The causes of SBS are not easily recognizable.
 Complaints and symptoms are usually relieved after exiting the building.
 A diagnosis is made based upon the exclusion of other diseases and is determined through sampling and testing of indoor chemical and/or biological contaminants.

 Buildings with SBS may cause its occupants to complain of: eye, nose and throat irritation; neurotoxic or general health problems; skin irritation; hypersensitivity reactions; infectious diseases; and sensory damage.

 Many sources can cause indoor air pollutants within a building.
 They include: combustion sources, fire damage, building materials, furnishings, cleaning products, personal care products, water damage, poor air duct systems and bioaerosols such as bacteria and mold.